BjoernKW/ZenQuery/README.md

 ZenQuery is an Enterprise Backend as a Service along lines of [Parse](https://parse.com/) but for your own databases.
 It's like [Heroku Dataclips](https://devcenter.heroku.com/articles/dataclips) but for non-cloud, on-premises databases.

-ZenQuery is a Java EE application that's securely hosted on your servers.
+ZenQuery is a JavaEE application that's securely hosted on your servers.
 No data ever leaves your company!

 ## <a name="requirements"/>Requirements